MatteoFerrara/Morphing-Attack-Potential/README.md

 Note that, to compute the MAP metric on multiple FRSs, the *morphID* and *subjectID* identifiers must be the same in the different score files.

-If something is not clear, we suggest to take a look to the score files stored into the `PaperScores` folder.
+Please check the score files stored into the `PaperScores` folder for some FRS score file examples.

 # FRS information file format